 Vinyl records are fragile and vulnerable to damage—especially in a house that has kids and pets running around.
 If you’re serious about your record collection, and want to continue enjoying them for years down the line, it’s time to learn how to properly store vinyl records.
 That’s why we’ve put together everything a vinyl collector needs to know about storing vinyl records.

-Factors to Consider When Storing Records
+Factors to Consider When Storing Records for Collectors

 The first step in storing your vinyl collection involves understanding a few factors that impact the longevity and quality of records.
 Heat, light, humidity, pressure, and vibration all have an effect on how the quality of a record evolves over time.
 The more the exposure to these elements increases, the lower the quality of your record will be.